 Many couples in business together during trying times discover they need to step up communication, talk through differences and discuss feelings in ways that differ from how they interact in their personal relationship.
 It can get tricky when one spouse declines the other’s advice.

-In the past few years, Sandra and Jerry Foland’s marriage and business partnership survived Sandra’s bout with cancer, her firing of their only daughter and a months-long downturn that zapped profits at their Baron Sign Manufacturing firm.
+In the past few years, Sandra and Jerry Foland’s marriage and business partnership survived Sandra’s bout with cancer, her firing of their only daughter, and a months-long downturn that zapped profits at their Baron Sign Manufacturing firm.

 He wanted to drop prices.
 She wanted to simply work longer hours.
 Jerry says they pulled through by hashing out differences almost daily and keeping a sense of humor.
 Jerry wants Sandra to relax more, yet he accepts it is not her nature.
 “We went on a cruise for seven days for our 40th anniversary.
-By the end of cruise, she had drummed up business,” he says, chuckling.
+By the end of the cruise, she had drummed up business,” he says, chuckling.

 Recently though, Sandra’s 24/7 business focus wasn’t enough.
 Jerry said they had to communicate in a whole new way when profits eroded, staying completely open to the other’s ideas.
-“Over dinner we made a list of every industry that would have money during a recession and we marketed to those.
+“Over dinner, we made a list of every industry that would have money during a recession and we marketed to those.
 We also dropped prices, which was a huge risk.
 It worked because we were aligned in our strategy.”

 Liu, of The Knot, says couples often have an advantage over their competition because they can work and spend time together all at once.
 “Competitors would have to be relegated to having discussion during business hours; we would strategize during pillow talk.”